 My right hon.
 Friend referred to the benefits that may flow to Canada, the UK and the EU, but there is a broader point to be made today about the benefits of free trade to the whole world.
 I hope that the House—hopefully united, and with Opposition Members hopefully united as well—can send the signal that free trade is a good thing for the world economy and that it is free trade that brings people out of poverty on a global basis.

 I think that something we share across the House is the belief that we would prefer people to be able to trade their way sustainably out of poverty rather than having to depend on aid budgets, and, of course, free trade is one of the key ways of ensuring that that happens.
 My hon.
 Friend is right: it is important that we send a signal, and I hope we can add to the signal that we sent last time that it is not possible to believe in the concept of free trade while not agreeing with any of the specific agreements that make free trade happen.
 It is important that we have consistency throughout.

-Of course I give way to the Chairman of the Select Committee.
+Of course I give way to the Chairman of the International Trade Committee.

 I am picking up the clear message that it is the view of the Brexiteer UK Government that the European Union has negotiated a very good trade deal.
 Is that correct?

 We think it is the most advanced and ambitious trade deal that the EU has produced so far.
 That is not to say that it could not have been more ambitious in some areas, such as services.
 There is, of course, room for improvement in the future.